Faith. Service. Law.

 Document: Apostolic Letter Ordinatio Sacerdotalis, issued by Pope John Paul II, May 22, 1994

 The Statement: John Paul II declared that the Church lacks authority to ordain women to the priesthood.
-He stated that this teaching is “to be held definitively.”3
+He stated that this judgment “is to be definitively held by all the Church’s faithful.”6

-However, the mainstream scholarly consensus does not classify this as ex cathedra.
+The mainstream scholarly consensus does not classify Ordinatio Sacerdotalis itself as an ex cathedra definition.
 Here’s why:

 First, the document itself does not use the formulae associated with ex cathedra definitions.
-It says the doctrine is “to be held definitively,” which is authoritative but not necessarily infallible in the technical sense.
+It declares the teaching “to be definitively held,” which signals binding doctrine but does not, on its own, constitute the solemn defining act envisioned by Vatican I.

 Third, the document is more of a juridical pronouncement than a doctrinal definition.
 It says “the Church has no authority to ordain women,” not “it is revealed by God that women cannot be ordained.”
 The logical form differs.